microsoft/service-fabric-backup-explorer/README.md

 Please create a branch and push your changes to that and then, create a pull request for that change.
 These is the check list that would be required to complete, for pushing your change to master branch.

-1. Build the application with your change.
+1. Build the application with your changes.
 2. The application should satisfy all the test cases written for Parser.
+3. Add additional test cases relevant to your changes.
-3. Verify whether Rest Server is working correctly or not, using the Tests present in RestServer.Tests.
+4. Verify whether Rest Server is working correctly or not, using the Tests present in RestServer.Tests.